Treatment of Gastric and Esophageal Movement Disorder - Achalasia and Poem Procedure

 • Nocturnal cough.

-• Weight loss/malnutrition as a result of eating difficulties.
+• Weight loss/malnutrition due to difficulty eating.
 This is a late symptom.

 • Hiccups, belching (less common symptoms).